 Why would I Cold Plunge, and what are the benefits?

-While some might see cold-plunging as just another trend, it has historically been used for its health benefits.
+While some might see cold water therapy as just another trend, it has historically been used for its health benefits.
 It is dated back to ancient civilizations as a part of their bathing routines.
-While initially this started as a way to cleanse their body, they eventually recognized the health benefits from bathing in cold baths.
-Two thousand years ago Seneca, the famous Cold Stoic TM philosopher, described himself as the “cold-water enthusiast, who… used to inaugurate the first of the year with a plunge into the Virgo aqueduct”.
+While initially, this started as a way to cleanse their body, they eventually recognized the health benefits of bathing in a cold tub.

-What are the benefits of a daily Cold Plunge?
+What are the Benefits of a Daily Home Cold Plunge?

 Increase Your Happiness

-How can Cold Plunging make you happy?
-The answer is quite simple, the cold water gives you a rush of Norepinephrine:
+How can cold water therapy make you happy?
+The answer is quite simple, the cold water gives you a rush of norepinephrine.

 Stimulates the Vagus Nerve

 Exposing your body to acute cold conditions through cold water therapy, such as taking a cold shower, ice bath, or splashing cold water on your face, increases stimulation of the vagus nerve.

 While your body adjusts to the cold, sympathetic activity declines while parasympathetic activity increases, which leads to long-term improvements in mood, pain management, wellbeing, and resilience.

 Cold thermogenesis literally means the creation of heat when the body is exposed to cold water.
 This is considered one of the easiest and safest biohacking techniques that may offer the calorie-burning benefits of cold thermogenesis.